aolabNeuro/analyze/docs/source/test-guidelines.rst

 Of course, this is a contrived example and you wouldn't actually need to write comprehensive tests on a one-line function.

+Code first, test later
+^^^^^^^^^^^^^^^^^^^^^^

+This is another approach that works better when the functions start to get more complicated and benefit from more trial and error-based implementation.
+Using this approach, I might write the above function from scratch and then, only after writing the function and knowing that it works, think of some test cases to throw at it.
+This has the benefit of knowing in advance exactly which lines of code need testing, but it can be more difficult to come up with tests.
+A hybrid approach is often best.

 Testing datasets
 ----------------